TakenCdosG/ph_cafe/wp-content/plugins/custom-menu-wizard/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 3.2.4 =
+Fix to improve handling of dynamically-generated items that have negative item ids, and that get appended to the list of items.
+Updated FAQs documentation.

+= 3.2.3 =
+Tweaked documentation and verified for WordPress v4.4

 = 3.2.2 =
 Fixed a bug on the very first rendering of a newly added widget via the customizer, where the widget output rendered in legacy mode until an option got changed or the widget was saved.